 Why automatic tuning?

 Three of the main tasks in classic database administration are monitoring the workload, identifying critical Transact-SQL queries, indexes that should be added to improve performance, and identifying rarely used.
-Database Engine provides detailed insight into the queries and indexes that you need to monitor.
+The SQL Server Database Engine provides detailed insight into the queries and indexes that you need to monitor.
 However, constantly monitoring a database is a hard and tedious task, especially when dealing with many databases.
 Managing a huge number of databases might be impossible to do efficiently.
-Instead of monitoring and tuning your database manually, you might consider delegating some of the monitoring and tuning actions to Database Engine using automatic tuning feature.
+Instead of monitoring and tuning your database manually, you might consider delegating some of the monitoring and tuning actions to the Database Engine using automatic tuning feature.

 How does automatic tuning work?

 Automatic tuning is a continuous monitoring and analysis process that constantly learns about the characteristics of your workload and identify potential issues and improvements.

 This process enables database to dynamically adapt to your workload by finding what indexes and plans might improve performance of your workloads and what indexes affect your workloads.
 Based on these findings, automatic tuning applies tuning actions that improve performance of your workload.
 In addition, database continuously monitors performance after any change made by automatic tuning to ensure that it improves performance of your workload.
 Any action that didn't improve performance is automatically reverted.
 This verification process is a key feature that ensures that any change made by automatic tuning does not decrease the performance of your workload.

 Automatic plan correction is an automatic tuning feature that identifies execution plans choice regression and automatically fix the issue by forcing the last known good plan.
 For more information about query execution plans and the query optimizer, see the Query Processing Architecture Guide.